Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

     If there are any discrepancies, look at the detailed policy report to triage the issue.

-## What is new in the HPE CSM 1.4 release
+## What is new in the HPE CSM 1.4 release and above

 The upstream Baseline profile is now available for customers as part of the HPE CSM 1.4 release.